RXGabriel/RentACarX/README.md

 Given a registered customer who is 50 years old,
 And a car model that costs $37.6 per day,
 And a delivery date that is for 05 days behind,
-And given an actual date 05/11/2020,
+And given an actual date 14/03/2024,
 When I rent a car I should see the customer data,
 And the car selected,
 And the final price which will be R$ 244,40,
-And DueDate which will be printed in Brazilian Portuguese format "10 de Novembro de 2020".
+And DueDate which will be printed in Brazilian Portuguese format "19 de Março de 2024".